|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 |Pilot 2nd Lt.
-Richard L. Starkey, O-812166 (MIA / KIA) MA
+Richard L. Starkey, O-812166 (MIA / KIA) Norfolk County, MA

-MIA August 13, 1944
+Ditched August 13, 1944

 Built by Bell in Buffalo, New York.
 Delivered to the U. S. Army Air Force (USAAF) as P-39Q-5-BE Airacobra serial number 42-19933.
 Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

 Assigned 5th Air Force, 71st Tactical Reconnaissance Group, 110th Reconnaissance Squadron.
 No known nose art or nickname.

 On August 13, 1944 took off from Tadji Airfield piloted by 2nd Lt.
 Richard L. Starkey on a mission against Wewak.
-Over the target, this Airacobra was hit by anti-aircraft fire and seen gliding down from 1,500' over Boram Point, then ditched perfectly into the sea, a half mile off Mission Point.
+Over the target, hit by anti-aircraft fire and was observed gliding down from an altitude of 1,500' over Boram Point, before making a perfect ditching into the sea roughly a half mile off Mission Point.
 Pilot Starkey did not exit the aircraft, which sank in about 20 seconds.
 When this aircraft failed to return, it was officially listed as Missing In Action (MIA).

 PNG Museum Aircraft Status Card - P-39Q Airacobra 42-19933